Propulsion and energetics of a minimal magnetic microswimmer†

 In this manuscript we describe the realization of a minimal hybrid microswimmer, composed of a ferromagnetic nanorod and a paramagnetic microsphere.
 The unbounded pair is propelled in water upon application of a swinging magnetic field that induces a periodic relative movement of the two composing elements, where the nanorod rotates and slides on the surface of the paramagnetic sphere.
-When taken together, the processes of rotation and sliding describe a finite area in the parameter space which increases with the frequency of the applied field.
-We develop a theoretical approach and combine it with numerical simulations which allow us to understand the dynamics of the propeller and explain the experimental observations.
-Further, we demonstrate a reversal of the microswimmer velocity when varying the length of the nanorod, as predicted by the model.
-Finally we determine theoretically and in experiments the Lighthill’s energetic efficiency of this minimal magnetic microswimmer.
+When taken together, the processes of rotation and sliding describe a finite area in the parameter space, which increases with the frequency of the applied field.
+We develop a theoretical approach and combine it with numerical simulations, which allow us to understand the dynamics of the propeller and explain the experimental observations.
+Furthermore, we demonstrate a reversal of the microswimmer velocity by varying the length of the nanorod, as predicted by the model.
+Finally, we determine theoretically and in experiments the Lighthill's energetic efficiency of this minimal magnetic microswimmer.